dropbox/stone/doc/json_serializer.rst

 It is not a valid serialization to use a JSON object with a ``number`` key and ``null`` value; deserializers will raise an error.

-The Any data type serializes as a symbol.
-However, a deserializer must not assume that an Any will be received as a symbol.
-It must handle the symbol case, and the case where the Any has been converted to another data type.